How the New Diversity Paradigm is Helping Teams Innovate

 What does diversity mean for your organization?
-Studies show that companies are thinking about diversity in a much more expanded way – and it’s good for business.
+Studies show that companies are thinking about diversity in a much more expanded way by recognizing new diversity paradigms – and it’s good for business.

 It’s pretty easy to see the value of having teams comprised of diverse personality types.
 But finding out where people are coming from is the first step.
 It’s not always obvious – most people don’t have that level of self-awareness.
 That’s where a comprehensive and professional personality assessment tool comes in.
 Here are the guiding principles for finding the best one: